 Improve your teaching and presentation skills using drama techniques

 The relationship between acting and teaching is profound.
 The overlapping concepts of performance, projection, embodiment, narrative and entertainment influence greatly our understanding of the role of the teacher.
-Anton Chekhov famously said to Maxim Gorky: “The teacher must be an actor, an artist, passionately in love with his work.”
 The teacher should be able to adopt and embrace practices of the acting profession that can enhance not only the role of the teacher but also the teaching itself.
 Through engaging with dramatic practices, the role as teacher can be developed in such way that the ‘teaching identity’ qualitatively affects the engagement and learning of students.

 I offer tailored drama workshops for Academic Staff that is based on my research into this specific need of professional development.

 By introducing staff to methods of dramatic storytelling, stagecraft and especially voice training I can help them develop an awareness about: